InterfaceGuy/LiminalWebUI/README.md

 This way we have a centralised layout that can dynamically be updated thus changing the look of the entire Liminal Web consisting of DreamTalks and DreamSongs

 https://claude.ai/chat/3f4a222c-0458-4137-8b63-58adae12fa69

+# To Do

+- [x] change fetching to parsing local file if possible